aclaf/flagrant/docs/explanation/argument-files.md

 ### Type safety and error propagation

-Argument file operations can fail in numerous ways, and these failures must be represented in the type system.
-The preprocessing function should return a result type that can represent success or various error conditions.
+Argument file operations can fail in many ways, and these failures must be represented in the type system.
+The preprocessing function should return a result type that can represent success or different error conditions.
 In Python, this might use an exception-based approach with specific exception types for each failure mode, or a Result type if the codebase adopts that pattern.

 Error types should include `ArgumentFileNotFoundError`, `ArgumentFileReadError`, `ArgumentFileFormatError`, `ArgumentFileRecursionError`, and similar specific exceptions.
 Each should carry relevant context like the file path, the original argument that triggered expansion, and for format errors, the line number where parsing failed.